bernardopires/django-tenant-schemas/README.markdown

 ### ./manage.py migrate_schemata ###

-This command runs the South's `migrate` command for every registered database schema.
+This command runs the South's `migrate` command for every tenant in the database.

 The options given to `migrate_schemata` are passed to every `migrate`.
 Hence you may find